sachinkumar750099/edyoda-assingnment-4-ii-/README.md

 # edyoda-assingnment-4-ii-
-Python program to square the no from the given list
+Python program to triple the no from the given list